How to bring your family together online

 Have some fun at your virtual gathering with a theme

 Next up in your planning is deciding on a theme.
 Consider livening things up by asking everyone to wear fancy dress.
-Perhaps everyone joins the party with a favorite drink or snack.
-Maybe everyone showcases a favorite family story or heirloom.
+Perhaps everyone joins the party with a favourite drink or snack.
+Maybe everyone showcases a favourite family story or heirloom.

 Some of the virtual meeting platforms like Zoom have themed virtual backgrounds individuals can use to match the theme.